ocaml/ocaml.org/data/news/platform/ocaml-5.0.beta1.md

 The release of OCaml 5.0.0 is drawing near.
 The standard library has been stabilized and many opam packages already work with this release.
-After two alpha releases,  we have released a first beta version to help you update your softwares and libraries ahead of the release (see below for the installation instructions).
+After two alpha releases,  we have released the first beta version to help you update your software and libraries ahead of the release (see below for the installation instructions).

 If you find any bugs, please report them here:

   https://github.com/ocaml/ocaml/issues

-Compared to the last alpha release, this beta contains many small internal runtime fixes (in particular in the systhreads library).
+Compared to the last alpha release, this beta contains many small, internal runtime fixes (in particular in the `systhreads` library).

 At the user level, the interface of the Domain and Effect module has been tweaked to be (hopefully) more forward-compatible:

 - Exceptions related to effects are now defined in the Effecŧ module.
 - The value `Domain.recommended_domain_count` is no longer a constant and the function `Domain.at_each_spawn` has been removed.

-With those changes, the standard library should but stable now.
+With those changes, the standard library should be stable now.

 If you are interested by the ongoing list of bug fixes, the updated change log for OCaml 5.0.0 is available at: